chakaya-bristol/SHAP-Classifier-on-LLMs/README.md

 - **Textual complexity** (claim length, word sophistication) independently predicts failure
 - Surrogate classifier achieves **AUC-ROC of 0.731**, confirming failures are systematic, not random

+## Repository structure

+- `data/`
+  Pubhealth datasets and outputs from the LLM

+- `code/`
+  Notebooks and helper functions for prompt generation, model evaluation, metrics, and plots.

+- `README.md` (this file)
+  High-level overview of the project.

+---